ocean525/CANYON_2026/README.md

 For case Y300, it has different SIZE.h in code(in code_Y300), which needs recompile.
 And it have different input files (in Input_Y300).
 Note that T.init for Y300 is named T.init_Y300, but when used in data, you need to rename it!

+%% Finally, all the code and result data are in the zenodo repository They are not the original model output, as they'are too much and too big, but we try to provide the code to analysis them.
+For example, read_energy_all.py in the input is used to get .mat files.